splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

      - Number of unique detectors running during the interval for the metric.
 Detectors created before the interval are also counted.

    * - Charts
-     - Number of unique charts containing the metric that are viewed in dashboards during the interval.
-If the same chart is viewed multiple times, it is counted only once towards the total charts count.
+     - Number of unique charts containing the metric that users viewed during the interval.
+If users view the same chart viewed multiple times, all the views count only once towards the total charts count.

 MTS creation statistics